Skip to Main Content

 Planning Your Visit

 Autograph Brasserie is located at 503 W Lancaster Avenue in Wayne, Pennsylvania 19087, accessible from central Philadelphia by regional rail on the Paoli/Thorndale line, with Wayne Station a short walk from the restaurant.
-For current hours, reservation availability, and menu details, checking directly with the venue is advisable, as specific operational data was not available at time of publication.
 The West Lancaster Avenue corridor is walkable within Wayne's town center, placing the restaurant within the same block range as several comparison venues.
 For visitors building a broader Main Line itinerary, the nearby options at Addison in San Diego offer a useful comparison point for how suburban venues build fine-dining credibility; locally, Single Thread Farm in Healdsburg represents the farm-to-table suburban model, while Wayne's own corridor demonstrates a different approach to the same category pressure.
-For additional venue comparisons in the area, Providence in Los Angeles and the broader national peer set provide context for where the brasserie format is working at its most disciplined.
+For additional venue comparisons in the area, Providence in Los Angeles provides context for where the brasserie format is working at its most disciplined.

 A Pricing-First Comparison